-The Montney contains 76.9 per cent (39.0 Tcf) of the province's remaining raw gas reserves and contributed 82.9 per cent (4.64 Bcf/d; annual average rate) of the province's 2018 production.
+The Montney contains 84.3 per cent (54.1 Tcf) of the province's remaining raw gas reserves and contributed 85.8 per cent (5.11 Bcf/d; annual average rate) of the province's 2019 production.

 Significant development of the Montney began in 2005 and the area has become the largest contributor to natural gas production volumes in the province.
-In 2018, drilling was focused on the liquid rich gas portions of the play trend.
+In 2019, drilling was focused on the liquid rich gas portions of the play trend.
 As a result, production of natural gas liquids and condensate increased significantly.
-At the end of December 2018, of the 8,090 producing wells, 3,280 were producing from the Montney formation.
+This increase is also a reflection of Commission policy in assigning well primary product, with few new wells with high liquid hydrocarbon content qualifying as oil wells.
+At the end of December 2019, of the 8,203 producing wells in the province, 3,619 were producing from the Montney formation.

 Figure 8 displays the identified dry gas, rich gas and oil trends within the greater Montney Play trend.
 In the eastern area of the play trend a prolific high quality condensate window exists.
-Drilling continues along the eastern side of this super-condensate rich area where this window continues for a considerable distance on the north eastern side of the Montney play.
+Drilling continues along the eastern side of this super-condensate rich area where this window continues for a considerable distance on the north-eastern side of the Montney play.